magento/devdocs/guides/v2.1/migration/migration-tool-upgrade.md

 ### Upgrade your Magento software {#data-migrate-upgr-magento}

-If you haven't already done so, run the [System Upgradeutility]({{ page.baseurl }}/comp-mgr/upgrader/upgrade-start.html) to upgrade the Magento software.
+If you haven't already done so, run the <a href="{{ page.baseurl }}/comp-mgr/upgrader/upgrade-start.html">System Upgrade utility</a> to upgrade the Magento software.

 ### Back up the `vendor/magento/data-migration-tool` directory